 “Yokohama is a Fresh New Place to Lose Yourself in”

 Yokohama is an enjoyable place to explore, and it is definitely one of the standout locations in the Yakuza series.
-Like it’s predecessor, Yokohama has a heavy focus on visual design, and activities.
+Like its predecessor, Yokohama heavily focuses on visual design and activities.
 You can even hang out with your party at a local bar, which, in turn, increases your party bond.

 “Mini-Games are Incredibly Immersive”

 Mini-games come in all forms in Like A Dragon, and the confectionary management mini-game comes to mind as the most fleshed-out of all of them.
 It is that extensive, and it feels like it could be a game.